+Apiyo Osanya

-Apiyo Osania Residency Training Coordinator PsychResidency@maimonid esmed.org
+Coordinator, Residency Training PsychResidency@maimo.org

 WHAT SETS US APART

 We strive to prioritize wellness in our residency program at Maimonides.
 The journey to becoming a physician is a long and intensive one, but being around people whose company you enjoy during and after work hours makes the training enjoyable and allows you to build a life long network with colleagues.